Why Do You Need an Extraction?

 • | Overcrowding.
 When your teeth are overcrowded, it can throw off your bite.
 This can lead to bruxism (grinding and clenching) and severe jaw pain.
 Typically, overcrowding is treated with orthodontics.
 An extraction can help to create the space necessary to properly align your teeth. |

-There are two different types of extractions.
-The first is known as a simple extraction.
-This type is typically done under a local anesthetic.
-The affected tooth is gripped and moved back and forth, widening the periodontal ligament.
-When the ligament is wide enough, the tooth is simply lifted out.
-The other type of extraction is a surgical extraction.
-This type of extraction is done under local anesthetic, but sedation may also be used.
 A surgical extraction is usually necessary for removing wisdom teeth.
 Incisions are made in the gums, exposing the root of the tooth and the surrounding jawbone.
 Next, the tooth is removed.
 This may involve the removal of some of the surrounding jawbone.
 If the tooth is shattered, every piece is carefully removed.
 In some instances, the tooth may need to be broken and removed in segments.
 Once the tooth is removed, the socket is cleaned, and the wound sutured closed.

 When you have a damaged or impacted tooth, it is important to treat it as soon as possible.
 In the instance that the tooth cannot be treated, an extraction may be required.
-For more information, or to schedule your consultation, contact Hoffman Dental today at (971) 979-3737.
+For more information, or to schedule your consultation, contact Hoffman Dental today at (503) 648-7700.